ovh/docs/pages/platform/data-processing/42_TUTORIAL_notebook-data-cleaning/guide.en-asia.md

 *Data Cleaning* or *Data Cleansing* is the preparation of raw data by detecting and correcting records within a dataset.

-The tutorial presents a simple data cleaning with `Notebooks for Apache Spark`.
+This tutorial presents a simple data cleaning with `Notebooks for Apache Spark`.

 ## Requirements